AndrewZinc/Expect_Life/README.md

 Another issue that we frequently encountered was data that included general geographic regions, in addition to listing the individual countries.
 Because the primary Life Expectancy data and social security system data was oriented towards individual countries, the regional data was processed out of the input data before bringing this information into the database and machine-learning model.

 Additionally, there were frequent issues with the individual country names.
-This was due to a number of factors, such as, accented characters within the country name, for example `Côte d'Ivoire`, and `Democratic Republic of the Congo` vs. `Congo, Democratic Republic of the`.
+This was due to a number of factors, such as, accented characters within the country name, for example `Côte d'Ivoire`, and the fullness of country names, such as, `Democratic Republic of the Congo` vs. `Congo, Democratic Republic`.

 ![Data pre-processing - reconciling country names](./Resources/data-preprocessing-reconciling-countries.png)